 Our dedicated organizational unit consisting of RBA-certified auditors1) conducts on-site audits of our suppliers.
 We review their documents thoroughly, including wage information, contracts, and policies, and perform interviews of their employees (a minimum of square root of the total number of employees) engaging with both working level staff and managers during the audits.
-We manage all identified improvement points through G-SRM.
-We register risk grades and detailed audit findings on G-SRM once the participating employees of the respective supplier confirm the results.
+We manage all identified improvement points through the Purchasing System.
+We register risk grades and detailed audit findings on Purchasing System once the participating employees of the respective supplier confirm the results.
 We require each supplier to submit its improvement plan and results, and our country/region-specific staff in charge reviews them along with the supplier’s employees or representatives.

 We guide suppliers to take immediate remedial actions on site if possible and normally monitor whether they have taken remedial actions within three months from the registration of the improvement points.
 We monitor facility installation, certification, and other matters that require extended time and significant expenses over a longer term based on the respective supplier’s improvement plan.
 We demand suppliers found to have committed audit findings in our priority areas, including prohibition of child labor and forced labor, to take immediate remedial actions and impose penalties in the comprehensive evaluations.

 We also operate a working-hours monitoring system to ensure that our suppliers comply with our work-hours requirements.
 Through this system, we review the average working hours and maximum working hours of our suppliers’ employees at different business sites on a monthly basis and rate them in accordance with the seriousness of non-compliance.
-In 2023, we performed on-site audits based on RBA’s criteria on all 395(367 in DX Division and 28 in DS Division) high-risk suppliers2) and implemented remedial actions.
-As a result, the average on-site audit compliance rate reached 95%.
+In 2024, DX Division conducted on-site audits of all 368 high-risk suppliers2) using the RBA assessment criteria and implemented corrective actions where necessary, resulting in a final compliance rate of 95.5%.
+Meanwhile, DS Division audited nine key suppliers of Samsung China Semiconductor (SCS) Corporation, carrying out corrective measures and achieving a final compliance rate of 89.9%.

 Samsung Electronics has a zero-tolerance policy towards child labor.
 To prevent suppliers from employing child labor, we have conducted special audits at recruitment sites annually since 2015, especially during middle school and high school vacations, when child labor recruitment is likely to occur.
 Since 2018, we expanded these audits to second-tier suppliers.
 We assess actual and potential risks by reviewing recruitment postings and policies, verifying identities, and conducting employee interviews.